 The FAFSA can be completed online at https://fafsa.ed.gov/ starting October 1st of each year.
 It is important to note that the FAFSA must be completed each year you are attending Mines.
 See step-by-step instructions to submit your FAFSA to Mines Office of Financial Aid at https://inside.mines.edu/Apply-for-Financial-Aid_1.

 PATHS cannot provide advice on FAFSA completion and recommends that you get needed guidance directly from the source.
 Please contact the staff of the Mines Financial Aid Office for assistance by email at firstname.lastname@example.org or by phone at 303-273-3301.
 They will be happy to help you.

-You will receive an email confirmation once PATHS has received all of your application materials by email to firstname.lastname@example.org.
-If you believe that you have submitted all materials but have not heard from PATHS within two (2) business days of your submittal, please inquire by email to email@example.com.
-Please ensure that you get confirmation of successful receipt of all of your application materials prior to the relevant application deadline.
+You will receive confirmation once you have completed the PATHS Application through the Applicant Portal.
+If you believe that you have submitted your application but have not received confirmation, please inquire by email to email@example.com.
+Please ensure that you get confirmation of successful receipt of your application prior to the relevant application deadline.

-The PATHS selection committee will form its decisions using a holistic approach considering all application materials submitted by each PATHS Scholarship applicant, based upon the following selection criteria:
+The PATHS selection committee will use a holistic approach to consider all applications submitted, based upon the following selection criteria: